guiwitz/napari-convpaint/README.md

 ## Cite Convpaint

 If you find Convpaint useful in your research, please consider citing our work.
-Please also cite any Feature Extractor you have used in Convpaint, such as [ilastik](https://github.com/ilastik/ilastik-napari), [cellpose](https://cellpose.readthedocs.io/en/latest/), [DINOv2](https://github.com/facebookresearch/dinov2) or [JAFAR](https://github.com/PaulCouairon/JAFAR).
+Please also cite any Feature Extractor you have used within Convpaint, such as [ilastik](https://github.com/ilastik/ilastik-napari), [cellpose](https://cellpose.readthedocs.io/en/latest/), [DINOv2](https://github.com/facebookresearch/dinov2) or [JAFAR](https://github.com/PaulCouairon/JAFAR).

 Convpaint:
 ```